 He had been forced into marriage when a young woman he was dating became pregnant and townspeople demanded the wedding.
-Most townspeople were pleased with the culmination of affairs – with one notable exception.
+The culmination of affairs pleased most townspeople – with one notable exception.

 At ten past seven in the evening, Susan was seated at the dining table with her mother and brother in their rural Carroll County farmhouse.
 The trial for breach of promise was set to begin the next day.
-Without warning, the peace was shattered by a blast that knocked out the lamp in the Hanson dining room.
-When the lamp was relit, it revealed Susan dead on the floor.
-She had been shot from outside the house.
+Without warning, a blast shattered the peace and knocked out the lamp in the Hanson dining room.
+When the family relit the lamp, it revealed Susan dead on the floor.
+The killer had shot Susan from outside the house.

 The search for suspects was not a long one.
-Buzzell was the obvious choice and he was arrested, but the case against him was short on evidence.
+Buzzell was the obvious choice and police arrested him, but they had little hard evidence against him.
 His horse had shoes that were similar to tracks found on the road to Susan’s house, but so did many of the horses in the county.